Letting go of all I've held onto,

 - Sean Woolstenhulme lead guitar, backing vocals (200204)

 - Ben Carey lead guitar (200914, touring 200409)

 Lifehouse provides examples of:

-- Album Title Drop: Their self-titled album, No Name Face, and Almerķa are the only ones with no title track.
+- Album Title Drop: Their self-titled album, No Name Face, and Almería are the only ones with no title track.
 Although a subversion of the trope happens on the title track for Stanley Climbfall, which is derived from the lyrics "Stand, climb, and fall"

 - Auto-Tune: Used on "Wrecking Ball" and "Here Tomorrow, Gone Today".
 Jason's used it in some live performances.